 - Teams can view their team resume.

 These features are available for all standard needs--not just those that are part of an initiative.
 They are not available for AEM needs.

 You can access reports for both initiatives and advanced events in the Reports area of your site manager panel.
 In addition, there are several areas where you can generate exports of raw data for either tool.
 The following section explains what reports and data exports are available for each.

 - Initiative Summary - Shows needs, responses, and submitted volunteer hours for each initiative.
 Each initiative has its own row in the table displayed, and you can view data by a selected date range.

 Initiative information is also included in related exports and in Data Explorer reports.
-The user and email blast filters also include an option to export or email all volunteers who are associated with a particular initiative.
+The user and email blast filters also include an option to export or email all volunteers or agency managers who are associated with a particular initiative.